Pack These Camping Essentials & Rest Easy…

 But remember:

-Rules and regulations are different for dispersed camping vs. national parks.
+- Rules and regulations differ for dispersed camping vs. national parks.

 Next, learn these 21 amazing camping hacks to improve your camping life.